iben12/dev-env/readme.md

 ```
 $ docker-compose ps
 ```
-To stop adn destroy all containers
+To stop and destroy all containers
 ```
 $ docker-compose down
 ```